IndiePass/indiepass-android/README.md

   - Save as local draft to finish later.
 This also includes coordinates, so you can finish later even when you are on a different location then.
 Place suggestions are also supported.
+  - Allow autocomplete of usernames in body text
   - Query, update and delete: get a list of posts and update basic properties (experimental)
 - Microsub